-77 Electric Utilities Act, Part 7 Section 100 as it relates to Section 103, PDF pages 65-67.
+78 Electric Utilities Act, Part 7 Section 100 as it relates to Section 103, PDF pages 65-67.

-78 A small consumer here means all typical rate classes except industrial, large commercial and lighting customers.
+79 A small consumer here means all typical rate classes except industrial, large commercial and lighting customers.

-79 This is the average of the residential and small/medium commercial RRO rates charged by the three main RRO Providers in all regions and the City of Lethbridge.
+80 This is the average of the residential and small/medium commercial RRO rates charged by the three main RRO Providers in all regions and the City of Lethbridge.
 See Medicine Hat Bylaw No. 2244, Schedule "A", PDF page 13.

-under a new RRO, as any mandated changes in RRO procurement for other providers would in some sense "flow-through" onto the Medicine Hat energy rate.
+some sense "flow-through" onto the Medicine Hat energy rate.
 Similarly, if a single RRO rate for all Albertans were desired, Medicine Hat's price setting methodology for small consumers would accommodate such an option.

-Unlike other Alberta jurisdictions, Medicine Hat's retail electricity services remain fully regulated by the city and closed to competitive retailers.80 As such, no change to the RRO would impact competitive retail services within the city.
+Unlike other Alberta jurisdictions, Medicine Hat's retail electricity services remain fully regulated by the city and closed to competitive retailers.81 As such, no change to the RRO would impact competitive retail services within the city.